Magic-Phono/cdj3k-subucom-tools/README.md

   - `subucom_dump`: reads subucom controller state and dumps to the screen continously.

-  - subucom_uinput: userspace application that reads subucom controller state and emits events to an uinput virtual input device.
+  - `subucom_uinput`: userspace application that reads subucom controller state and emits events to an uinput virtual input device.

 ## 2. What's subucom?